jasujm/hrefs/README.rst

 ==============================

-In a typical web application relationships between resources are modeled by primary and foreign keys in a database (integers, UUIDs etc.).
+In a typical web application relationships between resources are modeled by primary and foreign keys in a database (integers, UUIDs, etc.).
 The most natural way to represent relationships in REST APIs is by URLs to the related resources (explained in `this blog
 <https://cloud.google.com/blog/products/application-development/api-design-why-you-should-use-links-not-keys-to-represent-relationships-in-apis>`_).